 Sony is great at using all the crayons in their color box to provide you with complex colors.
 They are also able to provide a clear picture using their X-Reality Pro Technology.
 With clarity you get amazing contrast.
 Sony’s SMART features supports androidtv© that allows you enjoy your favorite apps, games, voice search, and personalization.

 Samsung offers Screen Mirroring and Smart View 2.0, allowing all you die-hard Galaxy and Note users to be able to have control with your phone.
 That control isn’t limited to only changing the picture, but to view it moving from one room to the next.
 Their SMART features include a full web browser to enjoy all that World Wide Web has to offer.
 To keep you in the loop with the latest weather, time, and your daily schedule you can use the Briefing option.

-LG is our pioneer for OLED which translates into a mind blowing picture for you.
-Using webOS 2.0 and Magic Remote makes it super easy and convenient to interact with your new TV.
+LG is our pioneer for OLED which translates into a mind blowing picture for you using their Nano Cell Display technology.
+WebOS 3.5 and Magic Remote makes it super easy and convenient to interact with your new TV.
 Prime technology allows the TV to be able to produce a realistic picture with truer colors.
 My favorite feature is their IPS 4K panel that boasts a 178 degree viewing angle, which means you can see way more on the sides of the picture.